jasonevans1/resume/README.md

 # Jason Evans

-Software engineer and engineering manager with 25 years of experience in building commerce applications and teams.
+Dedicated and results-driven engineering manager with 27 years of experience in building ecommerce applications and teams.
+Proven track record of leading high-performing teams to deliver custom ecommerce solutions.
+Skilled in managing the entire software development lifecycle, from project inception to deployment.
+Adept at leveraging a diverse technology stack to solve complex problems and passionate about continuous learning.
+Seeking a challenging role as an engineering manager to contribute leadership and technical expertise to a forward-thinking organization.

 [evans022@gmail.com](mailto:evans022@gmail.com) // from Grimes, Iowa

 ## Professional Experience

-### Magento Development Manager - Merkle, _Remote, December 2021 - present_
+### Adobe Commerce Development Manager - Merkle, _Remote, December 2021 - present_

+- Successfully managed a team of engineers in building and deploying custom ecommerce solutions on Adobe Commerce.
-- Managed a team of 9 full-time Magento engineers.
-Led career development for each engineer by conducting year-end performance reviews, bi-weekly one on one meetings, and weekly team meetings.
+- Led career development for each engineer by conducting year-end performance reviews, bi-weekly one on one meetings, and weekly team meetings.
-- Led multiple Adobe Commerce developer certification exam study groups resulting in multiple engineers gaining their certification.
-- Designed and developed a Bitbucket pipeline to run automated tests when a pull request is created.
-- Built new AWS Magento test environments and a new GitHub actions pipeline.
-- Launched a major Magento upgrade from 2.2 to 2.4 for a highly customized Magento site.
-- Assisted Magento engineers with launching and maintaining Adobe Commerce Cloud sites.
+- Led the development and deployment of features, ensuring adherence to lean engineering principles and delivering value to clients.
+- Balanced responsibilities between hands-on development and managerial duties, maintaining a 50/50 split of time allocation.
+- Led the design and build of new Adobe Commerce environments on AWS for an Adobe Commerce upgrade.

 ### Magento Team Lead - DEG, _Remote, July 2014 - December 2021_